 Being intentional about how you spend your time is the heart of the authors’ message.
 Our ability to do so impacts not only business profit sheets, but also the quality of our personal lives.

-Moran offers a new way to think about time and how you use it.
+Great leaders focus on time and how they use it.
 In a nutshell, plan your goals in 12 week increments rather than 365 day years.
 When you do so, you’re far more likely to feel a healthy sense of urgency that gets you focused.
 Whether you’re a business leader or just an individual seeking a better work/life balance, you’ll get far more done in far less time—and you’ll feel a lot less stressed and a lot more in control.

 Below are a few essential tips for what you can do right now to make sure your vacation is truly a time for rest and relaxation.